-Parents may contact Laurie Gray, Elementary School Principal, outside of school hours at 412-760-3809 (cell phone) or Tyler Geist, Elementary School Associate Principal, at 570-590-0058 (cell phone).
+Parents may contact Tyler Geist, Elementary School Principal, outside of school hours at 570-590-0058 (cell phone) or Pharlan Ives, Elementary School Assistant Principal, at 561-452-0120 (cell phone).
 Please make a note of these telephone numbers for future reference.

-35. ESL (English as a Second Language)
+35. ELL(English Language Learners)

 South Fayette Township School District offers a K-12 English as a Second Language (ESL) Program.
 The ESL program is designed to provide non-native, English-speaking students with the language skills they need to participate successfully in content area classes.
-To meet this goal, ESL instruction addresses the ESL and Pennsylvania Academic Standards in Reading, Writing, Speaking, and Listening to enable full participation.
+To meet this goal, ELL instruction addresses the ELL and Pennsylvania Academic Standards in Reading, Writing, Speaking, and Listening to enable full participation.
 The emphasis placed on achieving benchmarks is adjusted to the needs of the individual student.
 An underlying objective is to provide a source of support as the student seeks to understand and adapt to his or her new cultural and academic setting.
-The ESL teacher works to develop an appreciation of the students' strengths within the school setting and to ensure full access to the range of educational opportunities available at South Fayette Township School District.
+The ELL teacher works to develop an appreciation of the students' strengths within the school setting and to ensure full access to the range of educational opportunities available at South Fayette Township School District.
 If you have any questions regarding the English as a Second Language Program, please call Gretchen Tucci at (412) 221-4542, Extension 415.